csc-training/intro-to-dl/day1/README.md

 * select a notebook file
 * at the end of the file, there is a link: “Run this notebook in Google Colaboratory using this link”
 * to use a GPU, select: Runtime => Change runtime type => Hardware accelerator: GPU

-### 4. Local installation to classroom desktops

-A last resort, hopefully we don’t have to do this.